blessings-chisanga/lost-found-portal/README.md

 3. Click "View" to see details
 4. Approve or reject with notes
 5. Mark as collected when student picks up

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Support

-For support or questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the troubleshooting section above

 ## 🔄 Updates & Maintenance